NemoCode80/NemoCode80/README.md

 ### 🚀 Projects

-- **Journal&Note**: A journaling and note-taking app with social sharing features, photo integration, Markdown support, and efficient cross-device syncing.
+- **Journal&Note**: A journaling and note-taking app with social sharing features, photo integration, Widget support, and efficient cross-device syncing.
 - **CapturingPhotos**: A small app for capturing photos with Location tracking and display Photo capture functionality.
 - **BLE switcher**: A Bluetooth Low Energy (BLE) app demonstrating that Central and peripheral mode switching.
 - **QRScanner**: A small QR code scanning app with flexible adjustment frame sizes for QR code highlighting.